Greetings H&I Family!

 Where We Are:

-The Museum Planning Committee remains active and laser focused.
+The Museum Planning Committee remains active, and laser focused.
 Karen P. Johnson continues to manage the Museum as Chairperson.
 We are excited to announce (-) James ‘Sonny’ Henderson, c/o 1966, has joined the team as Museum Vice Chairperson.
-The newly established Museum Planning Committee is primarily responsible for coordinating selected activities at the Museum.
+The newly aligned Museum Planning Committee is primarily responsible for coordinating selected activities at the Museum.

 Museum Event Planning Committee members: